E-commerce

 PageSpeed Insights

-Identify the listed opportunities (images, scripts, fonts) and Core Web Vitals metrics.
+Identify the listed opportunities (images, scripts, fonts) and the Core Web Vitals metrics.

 Understanding metrics and thresholds